Natalia Bardo: Biography

 Natalia Bardo was born in Moscow, Russian SFSR, Soviet Union.
 She used to live with her mother, who was an entrepreneur.
 Her father is a former athlete.

 She attended art school, basketball, ballet and gymnastics as a child.
-At the age of 18 she was given her first role in "Pushkin.
-The Last Duel" feature film.
-She graduated from the Banking Institute college; entered and successfully completed her studies at the school of modelling and acting.
+At the age of 18 she was given her first role in "Pushkin: The Last Duel" feature film.
+She graduated from the Banking Institute college; entered and successfully completed her studies at the school of modeling and acting.
 She entered the Banking Institute afterwards.